Eschatologue/CM_wiki/docs/option/feat/feat-general/phb24.md

 Your attack rolls for spells ignore Half Cover and Three-Quarters Cover.

 ###### Casting in Melee
-Being within 5 feet of an enemy doesn't impose **:d20-dis: Disadvantage**{ .d20 } on your attack rolls with spells.
+Being within 5 feet of an enemy doesn't impose **:d20-dis: Disadvantage**{.d20} on your attack rolls with spells.

 ###### Increased Range
 When you cast a spell that has a range of at least 10 feet and requires you to make an attack roll, you can increase the spell's range by 60 feet.